Longechuk County

-The County is inhabited by Nuer Section of Gaat - Jaak (Jikany) and Koma tribe.
+The County is inhabited by Nuer Section of Gaat, Jaak (Jikany) and Koma tribe.
 However, the County bordered Maiwut County in the East, Ethiopia in the Mideast, Nasir County in the South East, Akoka County in the Midwest, Melut County in the West, Mabaan County in the North West and Blue Nile and Assossa in the North East.
-It has the following administrative Payams: Udier, Dajo, Pacime, Jaak, Chotbora, Pamac, Jongjith, Malou, Malual, Gueng, Warweng, Jangok, Guelguk, Belwang and Mathiang Administrative center respectively.
+It has the following administrative Payams: Udier, Dajo, Pacime, Jaak, Chotbora, Pamac, Jongjith, Wetber, Malual, Gueng, Warweng, Jangok, Guelguk, Belwang and Mathiang Administrative center respectively.

-Longechuk County has six Primary Health Care Units (PHCU), and Twenty six primary schools, as well as two middle schools and one secondary school located in the county administrative center.
-Locally, it has one paramount Chief and Nine head chiefs.
+Longechuk County has 6 Primary Health Care Units (PHCU), and 26 primary schools, as well as 2 middle schools and 1 secondary school located in the county administrative center.
+Locally, it has 1 paramount Chief and 9 head chiefs.

 It is one of the oil producing county next to Melut county.
 It also has the largest quantity of oil reserve in Upper Nile State.
 In 2006 a lone, over 270 oil wells are currently in production, and well over 370 oil wells are pending for production due to the proclamation for independence of South Sudan in 2011.

 In addition, it has the largest and the longest swamp in South Sudan which extended from Kor-Machar mouth (Bank of Sobat river) to Kor Adar in Meluth county.
 All different animal species are found roaming in its wilderness.
 It has the largest animal migration in Upper Nile State.
 The animal migration usually occurs specially in the months of November throughout February.

 Longecchuk County has huge mineral deposit in areas such as Pamac, Dajoh, Mayethe and Pacime respectively.

 Politically, Longechuk County was governed by the following commissioners according to the order of the time and sequence :